Topological Interpretability for Deep-Learning: Results

 \subsection{Cancer Pathology Reports}

 The data for our information extraction task is comprised of cancer pathology reports collected by the NCI Surveillance, Epidemiology, and End Results (SEER) program.
-These cancer pathology reports are collated and analyzed by the Louisiana cancer registry.
+These cancer pathology reports are collated and analyzed by the Louisiana Tumor Registry.

-The reports maintained by this program are comprised of highly-technical, structured text that describes the characteristics of a cancerous tumor at the time of initial diagnosis.
+The histologic characteristics of a specific tumor are described within a pathology report.
+Trained pathologists describe the disease using highly technical and structured text, which characterizes the anatomy of a tumor as seen through a microscope.
+These reports are the definitive source for a cancer diagnosis.
 Each tumor diagnosis is assigned a unique tumor ID, and a report is created, documenting these characteristics associated with that specific case.
-The SEER registries abstract the information contained in these reports relevant to the characteristics associated with cancer site, subsite, histology, laterality, and behavior to monitor cancer incidence in population for cancer control and prevention, inform research, and advise on new and emerging research directions.
+Additionally, each report contains metadata such as the patient identification number and date of the report in addition to clinical text describing the tumor and the patient's clinical history.
+The SEER registries abstract the information contained in these reports relevant to the characteristics associated with primary cancer site, grade, histology, laterality, and behavior for each unique tumor as assessed by a trained pathologist.
+These reports are collected and aggregated to monitor cancer incidence in population for cancer control and prevention, inform research, and advise on new and emerging research directions.